“Wa-Shokuiku is a unique food education program In which American students will learn about Japanese food and food ways through hands-on activities. "

 Wa-Shokuiku and Common Core Standards

-Wa-Shokuiku lessons are aligned with many national and state interdisciplinary standards, including Common Core and Next Generation Science Standards.
+Wa-Shokuiku (Wa-Sho) lessons are aligned with many national and state interdisciplinary standards, including Common Core and Next Generation Science Standards.
 This allows for seamless integration of nutrition and food eduction into content areas that students are studying in their regular classrooms.
 This method can improve our children’s health without sacrificing classroom time for other subjects.